 - Runoff river plant with pondage.

-A runoff river plant without pondage as shown in the figure.
+A runoff river plant without pondage is shown in the figure.
 This plant does not store the water and uses the water as it comes.
-There is no control on the flow of water so that during high floods or low loads water is wasted while during low run-off the plant capacity is considerably reduced.
+There is no control over the flow of water so during high floods or low loads water is wasted while during low run-off the plant capacity is considerably reduced.

 Due to non-uniformity of supply and lack of assistance from a firm capacity the utility of these plants is much less than those of other types.
 The head-on which these plants work varies considerably.
 During good flow conditions, these plants may cater to the baseload of the system, when flow reduces they may supply the peak demands.